EduardoZepeda/coffee-bytes-hugo/content/posts/la-obsesion-por-el-rendimiento-y-la-velocidad-en-programacion/index.en.md

 Does it matter whether your application runs with minimal memory consumption using a low-level language, or with higher consumption using a high-level language.
 I would say it depends; if your application or project is new, it's probably worth paying a few dollars more per month for extra memory in exchange for a higher development speed in each iteration.

 I'm not saying that it's wrong to take care of the technical aspects, but right now there are more important things, such as acquiring information that will translate into profitability later, or allocating more resources to marketing and advertising your startup or project than wasting time ironing out the kinks in your code.

+I'll say it again just in case you didn't get it: marketing and sales are more important than the quality of your software when you start a project.

 ![Wordpress vs node meme](images/wordpress-meme.jpg)